tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 in the **Acceptance** layer.
 This is the closest level to the logic where they can be described in business terms.

-Since the test layers above the service layer are mostly made up subsets of the layers below, it's nice to describe them in the same way.
+Since the test layers above the acceptance layer are mostly made up subsets of the layers below, it's nice to describe them in the same way.
 A neat way to do this, which is slowly becoming more popular in the BDD community, is to use the same Gherkin features at each level but have them test the application through different entry points.
 This can either be done by running them against a